PeteGoo/petegoo.github.io/_posts/2018-11-09-optimizing-ci-cd-pipelines.md

 - Help your engineers solve their own problems earlier, before they become everyone else's problem

 ## Why measure
 We all know that smaller releases, more often helps us deliver value to our customers, with less risk and this gives us a competitive advantage.
 Therefore we all want more throughput in our pipelines.
-If you have a anything more complicated than a very simple one build, one test suite, one deploy pipeline then this can be a difficult thing to achieve.
+If you have anything more complicated than a very simple one build, one test suite, one deploy pipeline then this can be a difficult thing to achieve.

 We use a train metaphor for the pipelines involved in the shipping of our releases.
 Sure you can build more trains but that comes with complexity (to really drag the metaphor out, junctions and stations).
 A faster train is always going to bring benefits to your continuous delivery pipeline.
 Build faster trains.